why is adoption good

 My perception however is different.
 Some biological families claim they are only continued victims of an oppressive society.
 I will not say that that is wholeheartedly untrue but in my experience it is not totally accurate.
 The sad thing is that oftentimes sweet lies are much easier to swallow than bitter truth.
 I would like to add what may just be another voice into the conversation of adoption; yes there is trauma and there is heartache.

 To me adoption is good, because I get to look into the smiling eyes of my children knowing that they are safe and they are loved; they are no longer orphans.
 They are no longer in a dangerous situation where their lives could be at stake because the adults that were supposed to protect them could not do that.
 We will always feel the loss for my children.
-We will always grieve the fact that their birth parents could not make safe choices; we will always grieve the fact that a family had to be broken for ours to be created, but we will always be grateful for the family that we have.
+We will always grieve the fact that their birth parents could not make safe choices; we will always grieve the fact that a family had to be separated for ours to be created, but we will always be grateful for the family that we have.

 It is good because I get to sit and read stories for an hour every night while the girls take turns braiding my hair and sitting on my lap before they settle down to sleep.
 It is good because instead of movie posters and store-bought wall art, my walls are plastered with pictures of them and their crayon and watercolor artwork.
 Instead of being sterile, cavernous, and empty, my house is filled to bursting with laughter, stuffed animals, dress-up clothes, art supplies, dogs, children, and little girl dresses.
 It is good because of Friday night movie night with junk food.
 It is good because of Saturday morning breakfast of pancakes and bacon while we watch cartoons.
 It is good for early morning wake-ups and late-night chats.
 It is good because of little girls twirling in their fancy church dresses for their Daddy to proudly admire and Mama to ooh and ahh over.
 For the “Tickle me again!” and the “One more story” and the “Can I sit in your lap” and the almost too hard hugs around my neck goodnight.
 It is good for the sloppy kisses on my cheek and the “I know you love me mom, you tell me all the time” and the eye rolls that go along with it.
 It is good for the “Play with me mommy!” the “Chase us on the playground” the “OOOH look at the cute baby animals!” squeal.
 It is good for the “Ooh I’m scared” squeak as she turns to me to protect her during the scary part of the movie.
 It is good for the unexpected tears during all of the shows and movies that used to simply seem cheesy and overdramatic.
 The heartstrings tugged during a story about an orphaned or neglected child that just hits differently than it used to pre-adoption.